 No, not change into someone new.
 Not become more extroverted than you were born to be.
 You can change in a way that gets you back to who you really truly are, underneath the fear, the masks and the avoidance.

 It’s not about becoming something you’re not.
 It’s not even about ‘finding’ your voice.
 It’s simply about shifting your thoughts, feelings and behaviours in a way that lets the real you into the light.
 The ‘you’ who already has an important voice, just waiting to be heard.
 Because there is so much goodness in you, that you don’t see for yourself yet, that we believe the world absolutely needs to see.

 - We love animals!
 Stacie spends her lunch breaks walking her beautiful rolly-polly Collie dog, Paris, while Hayley has the sweetest work companion in her second-hand cat baby, Little Bug(ger), who always likes to be close

 - We’ve both reluctantly danced in public because it was easier than saying ‘no’.
 Hayley danced on the busy streets of Bristol, Cardiff and Plymouth while interning (that wasn’t in the role description!).
 Still, at least she wasn’t asked to tap dance on a stage dressed as a jammie dodger *ahem*

 - We’ve each done a skydive, but while Stacie fell gracefully back to the earth, Hayley called forth her inner Dumbo and attempted to fly

 - We’re super trusting.
-Once Hayley’s partner had her convinced that the plural for ambulance was ambuli, while Stacie had a seaweed fear for many years after believing a friend who told her that seaweed could bite you!
+Stacie had a seaweed fear for many years after believing a friend who told her that seaweed could bite you!
+And Hayley was once convinced that the plural for ambulance was ambuli!
 Oh how we laughed!